MichaelCurrin/workflow-builder/index.md

     runs-on: ubuntu-latest
 ```

 Run on a matrix of operating systems.
+Note that quotes not needed for a YAML array.

 ```yaml
 jobs: